Skip to main content

 1

-Understand the terms: A hypertonic solution has a higher concentration of solutes compared to another solution.
-In this context, the solution outside the cell has more solutes than the inside of the cell.
+Understand the concept of tonicity: A hypertonic solution has a higher concentration of solutes compared to the inside of the cell.
+This means the water concentration is lower outside the cell than inside.

-Recall osmosis: Osmosis is the movement of water across a semipermeable membrane from an area of lower solute concentration to an area of higher solute concentration.
+Recall the principle of osmosis: Osmosis is the movement of water across a semipermeable membrane from an area of higher water concentration (lower solute concentration) to an area of lower water concentration (higher solute concentration).

-Choose the correct answer: Based on the movement of water, the correct answer is b.
-It will move out of the cell via osmosis.
+Conclude the correct answer: Based on the principles of osmosis and the hypertonic environment, water will move out of the cell via osmosis.

 Verified video answer for a similar problem: